SQL UNION

-The UNION operator combines result sets of two or more SELECT statements into a single result set.
-The following statement illustrates how to use the UNION operator to combine result sets of two queries:
+The UNION operator allows you to combine the result sets of two SELECT statements into a single result set.

 SELECT